![]() |

 A Father's Sorrow & A Burden to Bear

-Genesis 6:3; 5; 6; The Spirit of Yehawah contends with mankind by pulling at their conscience.
+Genesis 6:3; 5; 6; The Spirit of Yehwah contends with mankind by pulling at their conscience.
 Convicting sinners of their “Guilt” and lawlessness.
-Yehawah's heart was
+Yehwah's heart was

 [Nacham =sorrowful] and weary of bearing the